SKA-INAF/caesar-rest/README.md

 ### **Run Celery services (OPTIONAL)**
 If you want to manage jobs with Celery, you must run a message broker service (i.e. rabbitmq), a task store service (i.e. redis or mongdb) and one or more Celery worker services.
+**NB: Celery job management option is not developed and maintained anymore in caesar-rest application.
+We suggest to use Slurm or Kubernetes deployment.**

 #### **Run broker service**
 To run the rabbimq message broker service: